Sayak Airport: History

 Siargao Airport was built in 1963 by President Diosdado Macapagal.
-In 2008, President Gloria Arroyo initiated the Super Regions Program to improve economic activity through infrastructure projects.
+In 2008, President Gloria Macapagal Arroyo initiated the Super Regions Program to improve economic activity through infrastructure projects.
 The original airport could accommodate 19-seater planes from Cebu.
 The airport was renovated and upgraded with the current 1347 m runway which accommodates larger aircraft carrying more than 70 passengers.
+Under President Noynoy Aquino in 2013, the airport was modernized and expanded, becoming the first modern development in Siargao.
+The annual Cloud 9 Surfing Cup and international media coverage made Siargao a global name.
+Visitor arrivals surged, but the airport, designed for fewer than 200 passengers, was quickly overwhelmed.
+Congestion, long queues, and inadequate facilities became the norm.